Guide

 Optional: drizzle of melted chocolate

-Stumptown Hair Bender: Rich and balanced with chocolate and toffee notes. ($15–$18 per 12 oz)
+Stumptown Hair Bender: Rich and balanced with chocolate and toffee notes.
+Works well for both espresso and brewed coffee. ($15–$18 per 12 oz)

-Counter Culture Big Trouble: Mellow and nutty.
-Great for mocha and milk drinks. ($16–$17)
+Counter Culture Big Trouble: Mellow and nutty, making it ideal for milk-based drinks like mocha or latte. ($16–$17)

-Buy whole beans and grind fresh if possible.
-Pre-ground works too, but loses aroma quickly.
-Store in an airtight container away from heat and light.
+Buy whole beans and grind fresh if possible; pre-ground coffee loses aroma quickly.

 Real maple syrup